 What is an Animal Trainer?

-An animal trainer is someone who will get an animal accustomed to human contact in order for it to behave in a certain way and to respond to specific commands.
+Animal trainers get animals accustomed to human contact in order for them to behave in a certain way and to respond to specific commands.
 Training may be for protection, detection, companionship or entertainment.
-An animal trainer may work with service animals, family pets or show animals.
+Animal trainers can work with service animals, family pets or show animals.

 What does an Animal Trainer do?